 We have detected that you are using Internet Explorer to visit this website.
 Internet Explorer is now being phased out by Microsoft.
 As a result, NHS Digital no longer supports any version of Internet Explorer for our web-based products, as it involves considerable extra effort and expense, which cannot be justified from public funds.
 Some features on this site will not work.
 You should use a modern browser such as Edge, Chrome, Firefox, or Safari.
 If you have difficulty installing or accessing a different browser, contact your IT support team.

 What GP practices need to do to comply with the national data opt-out policy, and provide your patients with appropriate information.

 GP practices must comply with the national data opt-out policy by 30 September 2021.
 This deadline has been extended repeatedly from the original compliance deadline of 31 March 2020 to allow health and care organisations to focus on the response to the coronavirus (COVID-19) pandemic.

 All practices must have procedures in place to identify whether they have data disclosures where the national data opt out applies, and if so, how they will remove the records of patients who have registered an opt-out.
 See understanding the national data opt-out to find out when to apply national data opt-outs.
 Use our compliance implementation guide to make sure your practice is compliant.

 GP clinical system functionality

-You should have new functionality in your system’s reporting and search modules before the deadline.
-(TPP SystmOne is expected to go live in February, and EMIS Web in March.)
-This will enable you to remove the records of patients who have registered a national data opt-out from any data disclosures you have identified as being in scope.
-You should still follow the compliance implementation guide to make sure your practice is compliant by 31 March 2020.
+This new functionality should be available in your system’s reporting and search modules before the deadline.
+You should still follow the compliance implementation guide to make sure your practice is compliant by 30 September 2021.